 The Programme Manual provides a general overview of the concept of state aid and what consequences it has in the programme.
+The full text of the aid scheme set up by the Managing Authority, is on our website.

 The concept - which projects are state aid relevant?